SharePoint/sp-dev-docs/docs/general-development/modern-pages-maintenance-mode.md

 ## Considerations

-- the maintenance mode works only with modern SharePoint pages.
-See the [Open and use the web part maintenance page](https://support.office.com/en-us/article/Open-and-use-the-web-part-maintenance-page-eff9ce22-d04a-44dd-ae83-ac29a5e396c2#PickTab=2016,_2013) support article, to get more information about opening classic pages in maintenance view
+- the maintenance mode works for client-side web parts placed on both modern and classic SharePoint pages.
+See the [Open and use the web part maintenance page](https://support.office.com/en-us/article/Open-and-use-the-web-part-maintenance-page-eff9ce22-d04a-44dd-ae83-ac29a5e396c2#PickTab=2016,_2013) support article, to get more information about opening classic web parts in maintenance view
-- to open modern page in maintenance mode, you have to have edit permissions for that page
+- to open page in maintenance mode, you have to have edit permissions for that page
 - when in maintenance mode, web part code is not being executed and you cannot edit web part properties
 - in maintenance mode, you can delete or move web parts on the page
 - the maintenance mode shows only information about web parts.
 You cannot use it to show information about SharePoint Framework extensions that are executed on the page